l33tname/blog/_posts/2017-01-03-Rebuild-Windows-10-EFI.md

 layout: post
 ---

-My Windows 8 had some weired problems today.
+My Windows 8 had some weird problems today.
 Since I migrated this specific installation over three different hardware configurations, I didn't try to solve it.
 Instead I just reinstalled a Windows 10.
 The installation of Windows 10 went smooth, even the creation of the USB stick worked at the first try.